vercel/loading-demos/README.md

 ## Instructions

 To reproduce the behaviors illustrated here, install dependencies, run a build with `npm run build` and then start the production server with `npm start`.
+Or you can view a live demo [here](https://loading-demos.vercel.app).

 ### Viewing the homepage